 PETG is renowned for its strength and durability.
 It's resistant to impacts and less brittle than PLA, making it an ideal choice for mechanical components, functional parts, and objects that need to withstand stress.Flexibility

 PETG strikes a balance between rigidity and flexibility.
 It's not as rigid as PLA but not as flexible as TPU.
 This intermediate level of flexibility suits a wide range of applications.Heat Resistance

 PETG boasts excellent heat resistance, making it suitable for applications exposed to higher temperatures.
 It's more heat-resistant than PLA and less prone to warping during printing.Chemical Resistance

 PETG exhibits superior chemical resistance compared to PLA.
 It is less susceptible to chemical degradation, making it suitable for projects where exposure to chemicals is a concern.Ease of Printing

 While PETG is not as easy to print as PLA or PLA+, it's manageable with the right settings.
 It prints at higher temperatures, typically around 230-250°C, and may require a heated print bed to reduce warping.

 In terms of mechanical properties, PETG is similar to PLA+.
 PETG is stronger than regular PLA and outperforms it in toughness, impact resistance, and resilience.
 This makes PETG well-suited for functional 3D printed parts, especially those exposed to outdoor conditions.
-But compare to PLA+, the PETG and PLA+ has each advantages and disadvantages.
+Compare to PLA+, the PETG is still stronger a little.
+Its toughness and resilient are more better than PLA+.
 We take SUNLU's PLA+ and PETG as an example to compare the mechanical specifications of these two types of 3D printing wires.

 Choosing Between PLA+ and PETG